camillesharp/cs260-startup/README.md

 ### CSS Practice
 I learned more about how to make animations with CSS by practicing making the sections move into the screen.
 I had never done much with animations in CSS before so it has been fun to give it a try.

+### CSS Flexbox
+I learn how flexbox works.
+I thought it was interesting that setting flex to 0 makes it so the box does not grow.

+### CSS Frameworks
+I was surprised how easy it is to add bootstrap elements into my HTML.
+I have never looked into Tailwind CSS, but I want to learn how to use it more.